jline/jline3/README.md

 ## FFM vs JNI vs Jansi vs JNA vs Exec

 To perform the required operations, JLine needs to interoperate with the OS layer.
 This is done through the JLine `TerminalProvider` interface.
 The terminal builder will automatically select a provider amongst the ones that are available.

 On the Windows platform, relying on native calls is mandatory, so you need to have a real provider (`jline-terminal-xxx` jar) registered and its dependencies available (usually the Jansi or JNA library).
 Failing to do so will create a `dumb` terminal with no advanced capabilities.

 By default, the following order will be used.

 ### FFM

-The [FFM](https://docs.oracle.com/en/java/javase/21/core/foreign-function-and-memory-api.html#GUID-FBE990DA-C356-46E8-9109-C75567849BA8) provider is available since JLine 3.24 and when running on JDK >= 21.
+The [FFM](https://docs.oracle.com/en/java/javase/21/core/foreign-function-and-memory-api.html#GUID-FBE990DA-C356-46E8-9109-C75567849BA8) provider is available since JLine 3.24 and when running on JDK >= 22.
 It's very lightweight with no additional dependencies.
 With JLine 3.26, the FFM provider requires JDK 22 with the `--enable-native-access=ALL-UNNAMED` JVM option.
 Note that JLine 3.24 and 3.25 uses the preview version of FFM support shipped in JDK 21 which is incompatible with the final version in JDK 22.

 ### JNI

 Since JLine 3.24.0, JLine provides its own JNI based provider and native libraries.
-This is the best default choice, with no additional dependency, but it requires loading a native library.
+This is the best default choice, with no additional dependency.
+One requirement is that JLine will load a native library: this is usually not a problem, but it could be a limitation in certain environments.

 ### JANSI

 The [Jansi](https://github.com/fusesource/jansi) library is a library specialized in supporting ANSI sequences in terminals.
 Historically, the JNI methods used by JLine were provided by Jansi.
-In order to minimize the maintenance cost, Jansi will be merged into JLine 3.25.
+In order to minimize the maintenance cost, Jansi has been merged into JLine 3.25.

 This provider has been deprecated in 3.26 in favor of the JNI provider.

 ### JNA

 The [JNA](https://github.com/java-native-access/jna) library aims to provide an alternative way to access native methods without requiring writing a full JNI native library.
 If JNA is in JLine's class loader, the provider may be used.
 JNA is not supported on Apple M2 architectures.

 This provider has been deprecated in 3.26 in favor of the FFM provider.

 ### Exec

 The exec provider is available on Posix systems and on Windows when running under [Cygwin](https://www.cygwin.com) or [MSys2](https://www.msys2.org).
 This provider launches child processes whenever the terminal is accessed (using `Terminal.getAttributes`, `Terminal.setAttributes`, `Terminal.getSize`, `Terminal.setSize`).

 This provider also does not support external terminals (for example when creating a terminal for an incoming connection) and does not support the Windows native environment.

 # Maven Usage